 More graphics power

 What is imminent is the increase in graphics power in laptops.
 As we said a few lines ago, the arrival of GTX Pascal, GTX 10, meant for laptops to compete with desktop computers in terms of gaming.
-Although they were not as powerful as desktop versions, they allowed playing in ultra to resolutions higher than 1.080py, in addition, with a rate higher than 60 frames per second.
+Although they were not as powerful as desktop versions, they allowed playing in ultra to resolutions higher than 1.080py, to a rate higher than 60 frames per second.

 Now, with the new RTX Max-Q and the RTX for laptops announced at CES 2019, we will have the possibility, according to the CEO of Nvidia, to enjoy laptops that will have more power than a desktop computer of the previous generation.
 This means graphics improvements for laptops, the arrival of raytracing, and, in addition, the possibility of increasing the resolution of the screens without affecting graphics performance.
 And, speaking of screens, one of the novelties of portable gaming in 2019 will be the screens for high flights.